Kartick Chandra Paul

-Kartick Chandra Paul is an Indian politician and Member of Parliament elected from Raiganj Lok Sabha constituency in the 2024 Indian General Election.
-He is a member of the Bharatiya Janata Party.Kartick Chandra Paul won by 68,197 votes over his nearest TMC rival, Kalyani Krishna, from the Raiganj Lok Sabha seat in West Bengal.
+Kartick Chandra Paul is an Indian politician and social worker.
+He is serving as a Member of Parliament, Lok Sabha from Raiganj.
+He is a member of the Bharatiya Janata Party.
+Kartick Paul won by 68,197 votes over his nearest All India Trinamool Congress rival, Krishna Kalyani, from the Raiganj Lok Sabha seat in the 2024 Indian general election.

-He is associated with Bharat Sebashram Sangha, Kaliyaganj Baira Kalibari, Mahendraganj Natmandir Committee, and Loknath Mandir Committee as a member.
+He is associated with Kaliaganj's Bharat Sebashram Sangha, Baira Kalibari, Mahendraganj Natmandir Committee, and Loknath Mandir Committee as a member.